 When I first moved to China 13 years ago I initially had (a) no intention of staying and (b) no real desire to learn the language.
 Alas, 13 years on and I not only still call China “home”, but am fairly adept at Mandarin.
 About 1/10th of Nauru nationals or permanent residents are non-integrated Chinese-Chinese who run all the corner stores and, more importantly, the restaurants.
 Chinese food here is very uninspiring and obviously amended to suit the palate.
 Think ‘bad Chinese food’ and that is what you will get at 99% of the restaurants of Nauru.

-The best Chinese Restaurant?
+The best Chinese Restaurant in Nauru?

 Chinese restaurants are absolutely everywhere.
 Basically all bar 2 restaurants on the island are Chinese, and one of those still serves Chinese food.
 This does not mean there is good Chinese food though.
 This is Nauru food/Chinese Nauru fusion food.
 Cooked to suit the local palate.
 I did though find 3 Nauru Restaurants serving Chinese food that I kind of liked.

 - The restaurant at the Od’n Aiwo Hotel, which has beer whatever the weather; also great Nauru style sushi and beef and potato.

 - J’s restaurant, which has fresh sashimi and good chips.
 Yes you probably should not judge a Chinese restaurant by its chips, but hey I am British.

 The food in every other Chinese restaurant seems to come off a conveyor belt.
 That being said when it comes to Nauru food, go try as much Chinese as possible!

 The refugees have gone…